wandb.Run.log() over time. Line plots support plotting multiple metrics, calculating custom axes, and more.

 Edit line plot settings

 A line plot’s individual settings override the line plot settings for the section or the workspace.
-To customize a line plot:
+To customize a line plot:- Navigate to your workspace.

 - Hover your mouse over the panel, then click the gear icon.